 Having said that if you are a new real estate agent with a limited budget, Zillow may wipe out your budget very, very quickly.

-Get a Real Estate Coach – This isn’t the worst advice but most (not all) brand new real estate agent can’t afford that luxury.
+Get a Real Estate Coach – This isn’t the worst real estate advice but most brand new real estate agents can’t afford that luxury.
 The best real estate coaches can be very expensive.

 Again, a real estate coach can be very beneficial for an agent that has a little basic experience in the field but we wouldn’t jump into right away or until you have the budget.